 - Meningococcal septicemia

-Honey is a natural antibiotic and is useful both internally and externally on your body.
-It contains elements of hydrogen peroxide read: bleach, which is used as a bacterial disinfectant to wounds and burns.
-It’s also effective on methicillin-resistant bacterial species such as the Staphylococcus aureus.
+Honey is a natural antibiotic useful internally and externally on your body.
+It contains hydrogen peroxide read: bleach, used as a bacterial disinfectant for wounds and burns.
+It’s also effective on methicillin-resistant bacterial species such as Staphylococcus aureus.
 Bacteria thrive in warm, moist environments.
-But bacteria cannot survive in honey due to its low water content of below 18% and glucose oxidase, which breaks down glucose sugars in the curing process.
+But bacteria cannot survive in honey due to its low water content below 18% and glucose oxidase, which breaks down glucose sugars in the curing process.
 As a result, bacteria die, and the wound dries up.